Stability Properties of Systems of Linear Stochastic Differential Equations with Random Coefficients: Introduction

 Observe that the solution of (\ref{stochastic-OU}) is provided by the formula

+The process $X^{\epsilon,0}_t$ defined above is sometimes called a stochastic convolution.
 Note that given $\Fa_t^\epsilon$, the r.h.s. integral in (\ref{solution-stochastic-OU}) is an Ito integral since the Brownian motion $(W_s)_{s\leq t}$ is independent of $(A_s^{\epsilon},B^{\epsilon}_s)_{s\leq t}$; i.e. it is non-anticipative due to the independence of the relevant randomness.
-The process $X^{\epsilon,0}_t$ in (\ref{solution-stochastic-OU}) is not a martingale and the analysis of its regularity properties is far from obvious.
+Nevertheless, the process $X^{\epsilon,0}_t$ in (\ref{solution-stochastic-OU}) is not a martingale (w.r.t. the filtration $\Ga_t$ generated by the Brownian motion, nor w.r.t. the enlarged filtration $\Ga_t\vee\Fa_t^\epsilon$) and the analysis of its regularity properties is far from obvious.